ja-thomas/hyperbandr/README.md

 }
 ```

-.. and a function to continue the training of our model ..
+After each step of successive halving, hyperbandr continues training the remaining model instead of training from scratch.
+This will greatly speed training time.
+Thus, we need a function to continue the training of our models ..

+We're planning to add training from scratch as well.
+That might be necessary if the architecture memory requirements become to big.

 ``` r
 train.fun = function(mod, budget, problem) {